 Customized Program for Each Student

 Students entering the program will be required to take courses in biology and chemistry, as well as four additional courses in biotechnology.
 The remainder of the 30 credits required for graduation will be filled with electives from the Bayer School graduate program and the Donahue Graduate School of Business.
 Courses will be selected to provide students with a customized program directed at their specialty and specific industry requirements.

 The M.S. in Biotechnology is designed to be completed in two years, with a minimum of 6 credit hours during the fall and spring semesters.
 The remaining coursework is completed during the summer term between years one and two.
-The courses are offered in the evening for the convenience of working students.
+The courses are offered in the evening and online for the convenience of working students.

 Requirements for the M.S. in Biotechnology